“Should WE try that?”

 We decided to do it.
 Of course the big unknown was how G would do on the 12-hour car ride from Seattle to Yellowstone.
 She’d be solo in the back seat, as my attempts at borrowing somebody’s kid didn’t work out.

-I recalled the late-summer trip this past Friday, when revised screen-time guidelines came out from the American Academy of Pediatrics.
+I recalled the late-summer trip recently, when revised screen-time guidelines came out from the American Academy of Pediatrics.
 Some highlights from AAP:

 * No screen time under 18 months old (down from 2 years old), with an exception for video chats.